Your quote is ready

 “Quick and easy to get coverage, very affordable and great customer service.”

 Commercial auto insurance is the insurance you need if your business uses any kind of vehicle, from a small sedan to a construction vehicle.
 For businesses that rely on their vehicles, business car insurance or commercial truck insurance provides a safety net in cases of accidents involving equipment, employees, or third parties.
 Whether your employee drives over an icy patch and hits a pole or you’re loading heavy equipment and accidentally smash a window, your commercial vehicle insurance has your back.
-It is the policy that covers the cost of damages and injury while keeping your vehicle on the road so that you can keep on working.
+Business car insurance covers the cost of damages and injury while keeping your vehicle on the road so that you can keep on working.

 For many businesses, vehicles are a major business expense and an essential part of day-to-day operations.
 But do you really need more than personal car insurance?
 Here are a few reasons you may want to upgrade to a commercial auto policy: